rnukala1982/RaviLearns.github.io/disclaimer.md

 title: Disclaimer
 ---

-# Disclaimer
+# A Quick Note

+Hey there!
+Thanks for stopping by **Ravi Learns**.
+I wanted to share a few things about this site and what you'll find here.

+## What This Site Is

-This website, **Ravi Learns**, is a personal learning journal and knowledge-sharing platform.
-The content published here reflects my personal learning journey, experiences, opinions, and insights.
+This is my personal learning journal—a place where I share what I'm learning, experimenting with, and thinking about.
+Everything here reflects my own experiences, opinions, and insights from my journey in technology, AI, and engineering.

-## Purpose
+Think of it as my public notebook where I document learnings, not a formal educational institution or professional consultancy.

+## What This Site Isn't

-This site is intended **strictly for educational and learning purposes only**.
-The information, articles, code samples, and opinions shared here are:
+This site is **for learning and educational purposes only**.
+It's not:

-- Personal learnings and reflections from my work and experiments
-- My own opinions and perspectives based on my experience
-- Educational content meant to share knowledge and insights
-- Not official statements or endorsements from any organization

-## Use of Content

-**This content should be used for learning purposes only.** It is not intended for:

-- Commercial use without permission
-- Legal, financial, or professional advice
+- Professional, legal, or financial advice
-- Production implementations without proper review and testing
-- Any purpose other than educational learning

-## No Warranties

-The information on this website is provided "as is" without any representations or warranties, express or implied.
-I make no representations or warranties in relation to:

-- The accuracy or completeness of the information
-- The suitability of any code, examples, or solutions for your specific use case
-- The reliability or performance of any techniques or tools discussed
+- Official statements from any company or organization

-## Your Responsibility

-You are solely responsible for:

-- Verifying any information before using it
-- Testing and reviewing any code or solutions in your own environment
+- Production-ready code or solutions (always test and review!)
-- Ensuring compliance with applicable laws and regulations
-- Making your own informed decisions based on your specific circumstances
+- A substitute for your own research and judgment

+## My Approach

+I share things that have worked for me, but your situation might be different.
+What I write about comes from my experience, and I'm always learning.
+So:

+- **Test everything yourself** — Don't just copy and paste.
+Understand it, test it, and adapt it to your needs.
+- **Do your own research** — I might miss something, or things might have changed since I wrote about them.
+- **Use your judgment** — What works for me might not work for you, and that's totally okay.

-## Opinions and Views
+## About Opinions

-All opinions expressed on this site are my own and do not necessarily reflect the views of my employer, clients, or any other organization I may be associated with.
+All opinions here are mine and mine alone.
+They don't represent my employer, clients, or anyone else.
+I'm just sharing my perspective based on what I've learned along the way.

+## Code & Examples

+Any code samples, examples, or solutions I share are for learning purposes.
+They're not production-ready out of the box.
+Always:

+- Review and understand the code
+- Test it in your environment
+- Consider security, performance, and your specific requirements
+- Make sure it complies with your organization's policies

+## External Links

+Sometimes I link to other sites or resources.
+I'm not responsible for their content, privacy practices, or what happens when you visit them.
+Use your judgment.

-## Contact
+## The Bottom Line

-If you have questions about this disclaimer or the content on this site, please feel free to reach out through the contact information provided.
+I'm sharing what I learn because I believe in learning in public and helping others.
+But you're responsible for how you use this information.
+I can't guarantee everything is perfect, up-to-date, or right for your situation.

+If you find something helpful, great!
+If you have questions or feedback, I'd love to hear from you.
+But remember—this is a learning journey, not a definitive guide.

+Thanks for understanding, and happy learning!

 ---